exceptionless/Exceptionless/README.md

 1. You will need to have Visual Studio 2013 installed.
 2. Start MongoDB and Redis by opening `StartBackendServers.bat`.
 3. Open the `Exceptionless.sln` Visual Studio solution file.
-4. Select `Exceptionless.App` and `Exceptionless.SampleConsole` as startup projects.
+4. Select `Exceptionless.Api.IIS` and `Exceptionless.SampleConsole` as startup projects.
 5. Run the project.
 6. The app will automatically make the 1st user that is created a Global Admin and will also create a sample `Acme` organization and project.
 7. Send a test error from the sample console application and you should see it show up immediately in the website.